AdoroMD/DSA-SQL-Capstone-project-/README.md

  - Emily Phan is the most profitable consumer customer with highest sales and highest profits

 ### Q10.
 Which customer returned item
+ - Dan Campbell,  Greg Tran, Maribeth Yedwab and Tracy Hopkin return 12 items each.
+ - And they belong to customer segments, corporate, home office, home office and small business respectively.
+ - items returned is in the category of Furniture and technology

 ### Q11. does KMS spend shipping cost base on order priority?
  - Yes KMS spend shipping cost base on order priority.
 Despite the high cost of shipping via Delivery Truck, it is still the highest ship mode with the highest Quantity of items probably customers prefer it due to its economical value and KMS respected customers choice of ship mode.
  - KMS will prefer ship mode with less shipping cost to cut down cost, which is d Express Air, how ever Delivery had most order preference by customers